cengels/potence/README.md

 that, in this example, all `Arrays` functions would be added to your bundle despite the fact you only use `Arrays.equal()`. webpack 5 only ever bundles the functions you actually use.

+## Docs

+Work-in-progress.
+Currently the only way to look at the documentation is to go through the JsDoc comments in the source code or to rely on your IDE to show it to you.
+We're aiming to create a more accessible website with all the documentation on it ASAP.

 ## Contribution Guidelines

 To maintain *potence*'s original paradigms, there are a series of guidelines you should read and keep if you'd